smartondev/gwbackupy/README.md

 - is still abandoned (??)
 - authentication method is not usable in Google Workspace wide
 - designed only for gmail messages
-- only supports IMAP protocol (slow and limited speed)
+- only supports IMAP protocol (slow and less security)

 ## Details